Jamie Raskin: Personal life

 Raskin has been vegetarian since 2009.

 Health

 In May 2010, Raskin was diagnosed with colon cancer.
 He received six weeks of radiation and chemotherapy, and surgery to remove part of his colon, followed by more chemotherapy through early 2011.

-In December 2022, Raskin announced that he had been diagnosed with diffuse large B-cell lymphoma, and said he would undergo chemoimmunotherapy.
+In December 2022, Raskin announced that he had been diagnosed with diffuse large B-cell lymphoma, and said he would undergo chemoimmunotherapy, which he completed in April 2023.
+To mask the hair loss which occurred because of the treatments, Raskin often publicly wore bandannas, some of which were gifts from musician and actor Steven Van Zandt, who has long worn one as a trademark.
+On April 27, 2023, he said the cancer was in remission.